nuxeo/nuxeo-timeoff/README.md

 This whole application is built as a single app page, with several [Iron and Paper Polymer Components](https://elements.polymer-project.org/) and [Nuxeo Elements](https://github.com/nuxeo/nuxeo-elements) to communicate with Nuxeo.

+This project is a sample project, without Nuxeo support.

+# Sub-modules organization

+The project is splitted in several sub modules :

+**nuxeo-timeoff-web**

+The Polymer web application.

+**nuxeo-timeoff-marketplace**

+The marketplace used to deploy the application in Nuxeo.

+**nuxeo-timeoff-ftest**

+The functional test of application.

 # Description

 ## Roles